The Renters’ Rights Act is a new set of rules which impacts the rental sector and changes your rights as a tenant.

-When will the rules change?
+When are the rules changing?

 The new rules won’t be enforced all at once.
 Large pieces of housing legislation are usually introduced in stages so that councils, landlords, agents and tenants have time to prepare.